 - All amenities already included in the Parks Canada campground, such as showers, parking etc.

-- As food is not allowed in oTENTik tents, a lockable bear box is provided to store your food out of reach from Banff’s most loveable creatures.
-Please use the food locker as a bear who eats human food is as good as dead when it keeps coming back for more.
+- As food is not allowed in oTENTik tents, a lockable bear box is provided to store your food safely.
+Please use it every time.
+A bear that gets used to human food often has to be destroyed.

-Note, that in addition to the no-food rule, there is also no smoking or no pets allowed inside the large canvas tents.
+In addition to the no-food rule, smoking and pets are not allowed inside the tents.

 The oTENTik glamping tents are much larger inside than you’d expect.
 The A-frame structure of them provides nice, high ceilings which gives it an airy, spacious feeling.